GavinHaLab/GavinHaLab.github.io/people/_posts/2022-01-03-Eden-Cruikshank.md

 title: A Eden Cruikshank
 position: Graduate Rotation Student
 handle: acruiksh
-category: alumni
+category: Student
-joined: Winter 2021
+joined: January 2022
 image: /images/people/Eden-Cruikshank.jpg
 email: acruiksh@fredhutch.org
-alumni: true
+alumni: false
 ---

 I am currently a first year graduate student with the Molecular and Cellular Biology program at the University of Washington.
 I graduated from the University of North Florida with a BS in Biomedical Sciences.